Bjoern-Hegstam/shopping-list-js/README.md

 TODO
 ---------

+* Administration tools for
+  * Shopping lists
+  * Item types

+* Bug: Have to reload page to add new item after a new item type was created.

+* Make navbar collapsible

 * Keep current error reponse for api requests, but add a proper error page for non-api requests.
 (Flash error message over navbar?)

 * Sanitize input